 b.)
 Having motherhood SUCK so much of the time!
 Feeling isolated and under-supported and just generally ill at ease.

 c.)
-The years I spent as a child feeling miserable at home with my mother (and father, when he was present, which was much less of the time).
+The years I spent as a child feeling miserable at home with my own family.

 d).
-Thinking that I've recreated that hell, with new twists, for my own kids.
+Thinking that I've recreated that hell, with new twists, for my kids.

 But guess what?
 Due to duality, inherent in the human experience, feeling out of Love is a trap door back into Love, the moment I become aware.
 Because after all, what's not actually to Love?
 What's not actually The Thing Itself?

 Yes, the pain points might pinch, when they hit.
 Let me feel them to heal them.
-The blessedness of it all, the sweet goodness and silliness and growth, the warmth and the realness, the many moments of pure and mind-shattering bliss, of absolute and total connection, and the miracle of healing FAR OUTWEIGHS any dead weight that sits up my sleeve, waiting for a chance to slip.
+The blessedness of it all, the sweet goodness and silliness and growth, the warmth and the realness, the many moments of pure and mind-shattering bliss, and the grace of healing ultimately outweighs any dead weight that sits up my sleeve, waiting for a chance to slip.

 Besides, as explored in the previous question, moving IN and OUT is the dance we signed up for.
 Might as well dig in and enjoy.

-(By the way, a journal is a safe space to deposit dead weight.
-One of the best, strongest, highest capacity places you can find).
+P.S.
+A journal is a safe space to deposit dead weight; one of the best, strongest, highest capacity places available.

-Before I dive into my answer, let's address the elephant on the calendar.
+Before I dive in, let's address the elephant on the calendar.
 It has been well over a month since my last MomX Quest.
 I've journaled elsewhere, here and there, but my dedicated practice of showing up to THIS platform and working THIS process has taken a pause.

-And the biggest reason is this: every time we fall "out" and then back "in" to a practice, we strengthen its cutting edge.
-The same mechanism can be heard in music.
-Like in jazz.
-When a song travels away from its base track and then comes back, the base track finds a deeper groove.
+3. Because every time we fall "out" and then back "in" to a practice, we strengthen its cutting edge.
+The same mechanism exists in jazz.
+When a song travels away from the base track and then comes back, the music finds a deeper groove.

-One thing I notice is that the way I've felt when I wake up is directly informed by the way I felt when I fell asleep.
+And now for the quest.
+I notice that the way I feel when I wake up is directly informed by the way I felt when I fell asleep.

 By the Grace of The Big Hand I am also, lately, feeling incredibly GRATEFUL when I wake up because the first thing I see through a big picture window is the ocean stretched out in front of me.
-A wave of wonder washes through my cells, because it looks so fresh and different and totally new.
-In this large, sun-lit apartment my father has provided as "transitional housing," I also experience a healing for my inner child, whom my father kicked out into the streets.
+A wave of wonder washes through my cells, because it looks so fresh and different and totally new, every single time.
+In this sun-lit apartment my father has provided for temporary housing, I also experience a healing for my inner child, whom my father kicked out into the streets.

-Every day I face my fear, my doubt, my exhaustion, and all the other feelings that arise when one abandons the beaten path and takes off into the wilderness, especially with small children.
+Every day I face my fear, my doubt, my exhaustion, and all the other feelings that accompany the human experience, especially when one abandons the beaten path and takes off into the wilderness.
+Especially with small children.
 I commit to courage.